India expected to see normal monsoon rains, to boost crop output | Science-Environment

 India is likely to receive normal monsoon rainfall in 2023, the state-run weather office said on Tuesday, the fifth straight year of normal or above normal summer rains that spur farm and overall economic growth in Asia's third-biggest economy.
 A spell of good rains could lift farm and wider economic growth and help bring down food price inflation, which jumped in recent months and prompted the central bank to raise lending rates.

 El Nino weather is unlikely to have any impact on production of summer-sown crops and there is no need to worry about the sowing pattern, Ravichandran said.
-Other than watering farms and recharging aquifers and reservoirs, regular rains during the monsoon season can bring relief from the searing heat.
+But if monsoon delivers below-normal rainfall, then it could have a "significant impact" on India's inflation that the central bank and federal government have been trying to bring down, said Rajani Sinha, chief economist at CareEdge.

+"The impact would be compounded on the back of existing macro (economic) conditions in India, wherein food, cereal and milk inflation is elevated, inflationary expectations are high, and core inflation continues to stay higher," Sinha said.
+The government is unlikely to change export policies before farmers harvest another bumper crop in the 2023/24 cycle, starting from June, said a Mumbai-based dealer with a global trading firm.

+Mohapatra of the IMD warned that cotton, soybean and sugar cane growing areas in central and western parts of the country could receive normal to below normal rainfall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)